Milton Keynes and North Bucks

 • Chequers 48 Watling St Milton Keynes MK2 2BY Telephone(01908) 990718

 Small, traditional public house with exposed beams and brickwork, recently reopened with new enthusiastic publican.
 Front entrance up several steep steps or low rear door down a step.
 Real ale is now back - with two hand pumps now in use - and two keykeg beers are offered from new local brewery, Grid Beer Project as well as other craft beers and lagers.
-The pub is restricted to home supporters on match days.
+The pub welcomes home and away fans on match days.
 It has a small, neat courtyard garden at rear, furnished with wooden tables and bench seats.
 Small car park at rear.

 • Clocktower White Horse Drive Milton Keynes MK4 2AS Telephone(01908) 503153